typealiased/mockingbird/Documentation/Performance.md

 ## Generator Speed

 Since Mockingbird typically runs as part of the build process, it’s imperative that mocks generate quickly.
-Mockingbird’s performance baseline is 1 ms per generated mock, with a target of 0.5 ms per generated mock by version `1.0.0`.
+Mockingbird’s performance baseline is 1 ms per generated mock.

 Aside from leveraging best practices such as concurrency and caching, Mockingbird achieves reasonably good performance by eschewing [Sourcery](https://github.com/krzysztofzablocki/Sourcery) and